 Gibbs- Duhem-Margules equation and its derivation; Applications to fractional distillation of binary miscible liquids (ideal and nonideal); Azeotropes, lever rule; Partial miscibility of liquids, CST; Miscible pairs, steam distillation; Nernst distribution law: its derivation and applications.

-Study the distribution law of Acetic acid and benzoic acid by water and carbon tetra chloride
+Study the distribution law of Acetic acid and benzoic acid by water and carbon tetra chloride reactions (integrated rate Expressions up to first order only).

 Module IV: Chemical Kinetics-1 (12 hrs)